-When entering the Calibration Menu, the operator has to answer one of two questions depending on which I/O functions have to be calibrated.
-If the CALIBRATION IN prompt is answered with a YES, then the parameters related to the thermocouple input, millivolt input, and cold junction can be changed.
-If this prompt is skipped by pressing the Enter key, then a second prompt, CALIBRATION OUT is displayed.
-If this prompt is answered with a YES, then the zero and span values for both analog outputs can be changed.
+When entering the Calibration Menu, the operator has to answer one of two questions depending on which inputs or outputs have to be calibrated.
+If the CALIBRATION IN prompt is answered with a YES, the parameters related to the thermocouple input, millivolt input, and cold junction can be changed.
+If this prompt is skipped by pressing the Enter key, a second prompt, CALIBRATION OUT is displayed.
+If this prompt is answered with a YES, the zero and span values for both analog outputs can be changed.